HeegyuKim/Continous-Control/README.md

 ```bash
 pip install -r requirements.txt
 ```
-And run `jupyter notebook`, open `Report.ipynb` and execute the cells to train the agent!
+And command `jupyter notebook`, open `Report.ipynb` and execute the cells to train the agent!
 ```bash
 jupyter notebook
 ```